Contributing to AequilibraE for QGIS#

 return trlt("TrafficAssignYAML", message)

-As for November 2024, QAequilibraE’s translations are all hosted in Transifex.
-Currently, we are targeting translations in Brazilian Portuguese, Chinese, French, German, Italian, and Spanish.
-If you want to contribute to QAequilibraE by translating the plugin to other languages or reviewing the existing translations, please let us know in our AequilibraE Google Group, so we can add your language to our translation pool!
+QAequilibraE’s translations are all hosted in Transifex.
+If you want to contribute to QAequilibraE by translating the plugin to other languages or reviewing the existing translations, please let us know in our AequilibraE Google Group.
+Feel free to request another languages for translation!

 In the plugin internationalization page, you can find more information on creating your account and start translating QAequilibraE.